 In addition to the traditional opera repertoire, Åsa, also sings contemporary music.
 In the last couple of years she has made no less than three first performances of short operas, including Om människan/On Humanitytogether with KammarensembleN at Folkoperan in Stockholm, Sweden.

 During the years Åsa has received a number of prestigious awards, including the Anders Wall’s Giresta scholarship and the Swedish Wagner society’s Bayreuth scholarship in 2015.
 She was also a recipient of the Royal Academy of Musics national scholarschip for five years in a row 2012-2017.

 Nordic Art Songs and German Lieder lies close to Åsa’s heart, and she has a large repertoire.
 She performs regularly and in close collaboration with different pianists.

-Åsa’s voice has a dark timbre, an exceptional mid range and a shimmering height that takes a room in possession.
+Åsa’s voice has a dark timbre, a strong mid range and a shimmering height that takes a room in possession.
 Characteristic for Åsa’s stage persona is her desire for total honesty in her expression.
-The underlying relationship between character, performer, music and psychology is what motivates Åsa in her daily work and she’s always keen in exploring these perspectives further.
+The underlying relationship between character, performer, music and psychology is what motivates Åsa in her daily work and she is always keen in exploring these perspectives further.